How and why we built Performance Insights

 Download the preview channels

-Consider using the Chrome Canary, Dev or Beta as your default development browser.
-These preview channels give you access to the latest DevTools features, test cutting-edge web platform APIs, and find issues on your site before your users do!
+Consider using the Chrome Canary, Dev, or Beta as your default development browser.
+These preview channels give you access to the latest DevTools features, let you test cutting-edge web platform APIs, and help you find issues on your site before your users do!

-Getting in touch with the Chrome DevTools team
+Get in touch with the Chrome DevTools team

-Use the following options to discuss the new features and changes in the post, or anything else related to DevTools.
+Use the following options to discuss the new features, updates, or anything else related to DevTools.